 ABBYY FineReader delivers 99.8% OCR accuracy across 192 languages including complex scripts like Arabic and Asian languages.
 If you’re processing international expenses or invoices in multiple languages, ABBYY’s multilingual capabilities are unmatched.

-Why it stands out: When I tested ABBYY with Japanese receipts, German invoices, and Arabic contracts, the OCR quality was consistently excellent.
+Why it stands out: Reviews consistently praise ABBYY’s handling of Japanese receipts, German invoices, and Arabic contracts - the OCR quality is excellent across all these scripts.
 It preserves layout, formatting, tables, and graphics better than competitors.
 The document comparison tool is also valuable for tracking contract changes.

 Key capabilities: